Charles Loftus Bates: First World War

-Just after the start of the First World War, on 10 November 1914, his reputation with horses led to his appointment as the Deputy Director of Remounts for the British Expeditionary Force (BEF) on the Western Front.
-The while holding the temporary rank of brigadier-general, he relinquished that post on 17 December 1915.
+Three months after the start of the First World War, on 10 November 1914, his reputation with horses led to his appointment as the Deputy Director of Remounts for the British Expeditionary Force (BEF) on the Western Front.
+Then, while holding the temporary rank of brigadier-general, he relinquished that post on 17 December 1915.
 The next month, on 11 January 1916, he was invested as a Companion of the Order of St Michael and St George.
 Leaving the Western Front, he was posted to Egypt, and took up the post of Director of Remounts for the Sinai and Palestine campaign.
 He remained in the Middle East for the remainder of the war, and was awarded the Order of the White Eagle 3rd Class with Swords on 19 February 1917, and was also mentioned in despatches.

-On 29 April 1919, he relinquished his appointment and was granted the honorary rank of brigadier-general, and was invested as a Knight Commander of the Order of St Michael and St George.
+On 29 April 1919, five months after the Armistice with Germany, he relinquished his appointment and was granted the honorary rank of brigadier-general, and was invested as a Knight Commander of the Order of St Michael and St George.